-On March 27, 2020, the President signed the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act), the bipartisan \$2 trillion economic relief package aimed at helping American workers and businesses impacted by the coronavirus pandemic.
-The bill includes \$10.4 billion for DoD to fund defense health programs, National Guard and hospital ship deployments, and the Defense Procurement Act fund.
+On March 27, 2020, the President signed the CARES Act, the bipartisan \$2 trillion economic relief package aimed at helping American workers and businesses impacted by the COVID-19 pandemic.
+The bill includes \$10.4 billion for DoD to fund COVID-19 response related expenses in defense health programs, operations, and the Defense Procurement Act fund.
 The funding is identified as emergency and is exempt from the discretionary spending limits of the Budget Control Act of 2011 (BCA).